fMSX

 • If you are having trouble saving games

 Use the gameplay freezing feature instead.
-Press the Android MENU key and select "Freeze" to save your game.
-Later on, select "Restore" to restore your game back to where you have frozen it.
+Press the Android MENU key and select "Freeze/Restore" to save your game.
+Later on, select the same option to restore your game back to where you have frozen it.
 Having said that, I would still appreciate a bug report for any game that fails saving/restoring state on its own.

 • If you are still having trouble saving games